 UNIVERSITY STUDENTS REGISTERING THROUGH LA SIERRA UNIVERSITY -- There are package plans available which allow you to register for several courses; if this is 8-12 quarter units of credit, the tuition covers virtually ALL expenses (except personal ones), including international airfare from LAX, the dig fee, insurance, board and room, some travel in Jordan.

-Apply for a CAP or ACOR fellowship to assist with dig expenses:
+Apply for a travel fellowship to assist with dig expenses:

 Deposit for Dig Fee --

 Pay online (see below) or send deposit (checks made out to La Sierra University/MPP) to:

 - Madaba Plains Project

 The deposit must be submitted in time to arrive at La Sierra University at the same time the application form is due -- 15 April 2016.

 (Note, however, that the Security Form must be received by 1 MARCH due to Jordanian government security requirements; fill out the Security Form and send it in whether or not you are sure you will actually end up coming.)
 In the case of non-acceptance, a full refund will be returned.
 If an accepted applicant cancels his/her participation, all funds will be refunded, minus $100.

 BETTER -- make all payments online at the secure La Sierra University URL:

 Dig fee (remainder) -- [click here]